irwingb1979/blog-page/README.md

 A dynamic and responsive blog application built with Node.js, Express, MongoDB, and EJS, designed to showcase articles and posts in a clean, modern interface.
 It features user authentication, blog post management, and image uploads.

+## 🖥️ Demo

+[Link to your live demo, if available.
+For example: `https://blog-page-9d22.onrender.com`]

 ## ✨ Features

 * **User Authentication:** Secure user registration, login, and session management using `bcrypt` for password hashing and Express sessions.